 Flag Day will be celebrated this year on Sunday, June 14, 2020.
 Flag Week is celebrated the week of June 14th, every year.

 According to sources including Britannica.com, the origins of flag use are thought to be in ancient China, circa 1046–256 bce during the Zhou dynasty.
-Flags were often associated with heads of state or the militia or armies that served those nations.
+Flags were often associated with heads of state, militia, or armies that served those nations.

 Flag use has evolved over time to include symbolic indicators or military victory (raising the flag over a conquered enemy) or defeat (lowering the flag as either a symbolic surrender or as a simple indication that one side has lost the conflict.